zu213/square-paint/README.md

 ### nota bene

-This project utilises `GLUT` and paints the squares recursively.
+This project utilises `GLUT` and paints the squares recursively, therefore it is build to work on `x64` Windows.